Third Sunday of Easter

 Acolytes

-Statement of Faith—What is the Meaning of Holy Week?
-Confess what you believe about the Christian faith.
+Statement of Faith—The Nicene Creed Confess what you believe about the Christian faith.

 Greeting Your Neighbors Greet your neighbors in the name of the Lord.